Finding Affordable Housing

-- Housing co-operatives, which are buildings where residents collectively manage the units; and
+- Housing co-operatives, which are buildings where residents collectively manage the units

 Finding an Affordable Housing Unit

-If you are in need of an affordable place to live, the following resources are available to assist in finding a housing unit:
+The following resources are available to assist in finding an affordable place to live and housing unit:

-- BC Housing provides an online inventory of many affordable housing options in Richmond; and
+- BC Housing provides an online inventory of many affordable housing options in Richmond

 - BC211 provides information and referrals to a range of housing options in Metro Vancouver